jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.nested.md

 **Note:** This component is still considered beta, and it's API may change before it is officially released.

-The `<NestedDropDown />` component is designed as a `<DropDown />` replacement that allows consumers to implement small, multi-step flows inside of a triggered dropdown.
+`NestedDropDown` is designed as a `DropDown` replacement that allows consumers to implement small, multi-step flows inside of a triggered dropdown.
 A quick example would be allowing the user to choose between some convenience dates and a fixed custom date like below.

 ```
 require('array.prototype.find').shim();